al-kannan/Docker_Kubernetes/README.md

 # Docker_Kubernetes
 Docker Kubernetes Proof Of Concept

-Docker is all about cost savings and speed.
-It is about how can we fully leverage VMs thereby we save on VMs.
-Speed is to how quickly I can start more concurrency, launching a new VM is verrrry slow, whereas Docker can be started in seconds
+Docker is all about cost savings, development consistency and speed in processing.

+It is about how can we fully leverage VMs with any resource wastage thereby we save on VMs.

 Docker is also about software development productivity.
-You can create a docker image and give that to your developer where he can work on the sofware and get you a new image, pretty cool
+You can create a docker image and give it to developers where they can work on and get you a new image, pretty cool...

+Speed is about how quickly I can start more concurrent threads of my application, launching a new VM for every thread is veeeerrrry slow, whereas Docker can be start in seconds

 More Explanation :
 In order to leverage hardware we came up with virtual machine as a first step, wonderful, but virtual machines are created with no clear objectives, basically a general purpose machine, i.e., we create VM with an objective to create an OS, certain amount of memory, cpu, network i/o etc, utilizing these resources is ARBITRARY, most of the time we waste some memory, some CPU, some I/O.